Changing Lanes

 • When cycling around the city, it seems that the network is a bit disconnected leaving its users scrambling to find the safest pat to get to the other designated cycling path.
 Is there a goal to unify the network in order to make it a smoother and safer experience not only for cyclists, but their families.
 There have been a few deaths recently and I'm thinking part of it could be avoided with better infrastructure.
 A big thing about planning this type of network is being able to answer 'yes' to the question "would I feel comfortable letting my 11 year old ride this by himself?" otherwise what is the standard we wish to follow in designing the complete streets?

-Louis asked almost 3 years ago
+Louis asked over 3 years ago

 Thank you for your interest in cycling in the City of Mississauga.
 You can view the City's long-term plans to improve cycling infrastructure in detail in our 2018 Cycling Master PlanThe vision of the Cycling Master Plan is to ensure the City of Mississauga will be a place where people choose to cycle for recreation, fitness and daily transportation needs.
 The four goals of the plan are: